-All volunteers felt improvement in pain or were free of pain within two minutes of application of K6XPR, where 52.1% felt pain relief within one minute.
+All volunteers felt improvement in pain within three minutes of application of K6XPR, where 51.9% felt pain relief within one minute.
 The average reduction in pain is 5-point on a 1-10 point pain score.
 Results indicate that K6XPR is an effective and efficient topical pain treatment for a variety of acute and chronic pain conditions.

 - Loeser J.D.
 Treede R-D. The Kyoto protocol of IASP basic pain terminology: topical review: Pain 137 (2008), 473-7

 - Doleys DM.
 Pain: Dynamics and Complexities.
 Oxford University Press INC 2014, ISBN 978-0- 19-933153-6

 - Treede R.D., Rief W., Barke A., Aziz Q., Bennett M.I., Benoliel R., Cohen M., Evers S., Finnerup N.B., First M.BN., Giamberardino M.A., Kaasa S., Koset E., Lavanc’homme P., Nicolas M., Perrot S., Scholz J., Schug s., Smith B.H., Svensson P., Vlaeyen J.w., Wange S.J.
 A classification of chronic pain for ICD-11.
 Pain 156, 2015: 1003-1007